 May.
 08, 2019

 How many times have you put on a bra?
-If you wear a bra daily, after just three years, you’ve put on straps and fastened hooks nearly a thousand times.
-And you’ve probably been doing it without any major crises; no sprained wrists, three-alarm fires, or wardrobe malfunctions.
+If you wear a bra daily, after just three years, you’ve put on the straps and fastened the hooks nearly a thousand times.
+Seems simple enough right?

 The good news is that many of these issues can be fixed with some simple tweaks to how women put on bras.
 We know small changes can make a big difference, so here are our top tips for putting on a bra:

 - Loop each strap over each of your arms and place the straps on your shoulders.

 - Reach back and clasp the bra hooks on the loosest hook setting.

 Note: From a fun poll we held, we learned many women also like put on their bras using the Hook and Twist method.
 This involves clasping the bra from the front and twisting the cups to the front before putting on the straps.
 How ever you like to put on your bra, you do you. #ToEachHerOwn

 1. Start on the loosest hook

 Make sure your bra feels snug and comfortable on the loosest set of hooks.
 Wearing your bra on the loosest set of hooks allows you to move to the inner hooks as the band stretches over time and extends the life of your bra.